-The P value tests the null hypothesis that the survival curves are identical in the overall populations.
-In other words, the null hypothesis is that the treatment did not change survival.
+The null hypothesis for each of the tests that Prism performs is that the survival curves for each group are identical in the overall populations from which subjects in each group were sampled.
+In other words, if the two groups represent a “treatment” group and a “control” group, the null hypothesis would be that the treatment did not affect survival.

-Note that the P value is based on comparing entire survival curves, not on comparing only the median survival.
+If the P value is small enough (smaller than a pre-specified threshold), then we say that the null hypothesis is rejected.
+Note that the P value is based on comparing entire survival curves, not on comparing only the median survival for each group.

 Prism always reports a two-tail P value when comparing survival curves.
-If you wish to report a one-tail P value, you must have predicted which group would have the longer median survival before collecting any data.
+If you would like to report a one-tail P value, you must have predicted which group would present the longer median survival prior to collecting any data.
 Computing the one-tail P value depends on whether your prediction was correct or not.